smwaqas89/NCA-AIIO-Associate/readme.md

 - High-performance numerical library by Google
 - Uses XLA compiler for speed

-**Simple:** Fast math library for ML research and scientific computing.
+  Fast math library for ML research and scientific computing.

 ---